UHDI Distance Track Handbook

 4. Protection of Privacy of Information

 Interns are accorded privacy regarding anything of a personal nature, either written or stated, by faculty, staff, and site preceptors.
 Intern files are accessible only by the intern, in addition to university personnel associated with the program.
-Interns will be required to sign a form agreeing to allow ACEND access to their official transcripts in the case of a random audit.
+Interns will be required to sign a form agreeing to allow CDR access to their official transcripts in the case of a random audit.

 5. Access to Student Support Services